hassanmir-738/hassanmir-738/README.md

 ### About Me

 🎓 I'm a **Software Engineering student** at the **University of Azad Jammu and Kashmir**.
-💡 I'm currently **learning Front-End Web Development** with with a modern and latest framworks.
+💡 I'm currently **learning Front-End Web Development** with modern frameworks.
 📚 I'm focused on improving my skills in web-development.

 ---